Sign In Forgot Password

 Qualified Charitable Distributions (QCDs)

-If you are 70 ½ or older, Qualified Charitable Distributions (QCDs) are a great way to support Temple Sinai during your lifetime.
-QCD’s are designed to allow you to take a portion of your IRA “required minimum distribution” (RMD -- the amount you must start taking from any of your IRAs once you reach the age of 70 ½, even if you have not yet retired) and contribute some or all of it to charity.
-A QCD is a direct transfer from your IRA to a qualified charity, totally free of tax.
-QCDs count toward your annual RMD if certain rules are met.
-A QCD is often better for the donor tax-wise than taking the required distribution and making donations separately.
+For those who are 70 ½ or older, Qualified Charitable Distributions (QCDs) are a great way to support Temple Sinai during your lifetime.
+A Qualified Charitable Distribution (QCD) is a direct transfer from your IRA to a qualified charity, totally free of federal tax.
+In 2023, you can direct up to $100,000 (up to $200,000 for married couples filing jointly if you are both 70 ½ or older and both have your own IRA) from an IRA to operating charities.
+QCDs count toward your annual required minimum distribution (RMD) if certain rules are met.
+A QCD is often more tax efficient than taking the required distribution and making donations separately.

 Please be in touch if a conversation would be useful to you.
-Executive Director Terrie Goren terrie@oaklandsinai.org is standing by to answer any questions that you may have.
+Executive Director Terrie Goren (terrie@oaklandsinai.org) and Rhonda Hartman (rhonda@oaklandsinai.org) are standing by and ready to answer any questions that you may have.
+You may also contact them at the Temple office at (510) 451-3263.

-This information is intended to be educational and is not intended as legal or financial advice.
-Please check with your financial and legal advisors on whether any of the tax-advantaged ways to benefit Temple Sinai apply to you.
+Please remember that information from Temple Sinai is intended to be educational and is not intended as legal or financial advice.
+Please check with your financial and legal advisors on how best to take advantage of these and other tax advantaged ways to benefit Temple Sinai.